Ivshti/name-to-imdb/README.md

 ```

 ## Names dataset
-The dataset of movie/series names is exported from Stremio's Cinemeta api and generated in names-dataset.json.
+The dataset of movie/series names is exported from Stremio's Cinemeta API and generated in **names-dataset.json**.
 This has to be updated from time to time.